Estimation of Energy-dissipation Lower-bounds for Neuromorphic Learning-in-memory: Introduction

-{\it Analogous to the CIM paradigm, can neurobiology also provide cues on how to address the update- and the consolidation-walls?} At a fundamental level the precision of biological synapses as storage elements is severely limited~\cite{Kandel2001biologyMemory}.
-Despite this, some computations observed in neurobiology are surprisingly precise~\cite{Abbott2004synapticComputation}, which has been attributed to a combination of massive parallelism, redundancy, and stochastic encoding principles~\cite{Bressloff2018stochasticNeuron,vonSeelen1989parallelInNeuNet}.
-In this framework, intrinsic randomness and thermal fluctuations in the synaptic devices not only aid in achieving \textit{higher} precision during learning but also improve the energy efficiency through noise-exploitation~\cite{Neftci2016NoiseDrivenSynapse,Sejnowski2023NoisySynapse}.
-Note that the paradigm of thermodynamics-driven (or Brownian) computing is not unique to biological synapses but has also been observed in other biological processes like DNA hybridization~\cite{Yin2011DNAHybrid}~\cite{Bennett1982}~\cite{FeynmanCompute1998Feynman}, and hence could be a key to address the {\it update-wall}.
-Furthermore, there is growing evidence that biological synapses are inherently complex high-dimensional dynamical systems themselves~\cite{Fusi2005FusiSynapse,Kirkpatrick2017CatastrophicForgetting} as opposed to the simple, static storage units that are typically assumed in neural networks.
-This neuromorphic viewpoint is supported by experimental evidence of {\it metaplasticity} observed in biological synapses~\cite{Kennedy2013BioSynapsePlasticity0, Koch2000SingleNeuronComp}, where the synaptic plasticity (e.g. the `ease' of updates) has been observed to vary depending on age and in a task-specific manner.
-Metaplasticity also plays a key role in neurobiological memory consolidation\cite{McClelland1995yi, McClelland2013-fe}, where short-term information stored in `volatile', easy-to-update memory in the hippocampus is subsequently consolidated into long-term memory in the neocortex.
-Even though both of these spatially separated memory systems are characterized by short-term and long-term storage dynamics (similar to synthetic memory systems), they are tightly coupled to each other through distributed compute units (neurons).
+The neuromorphic solution to address {\it the consolidation-wall} has been to mimic the temporal dynamics observed in biological synapses into synthetic memory devices.
+There is growing evidence that biological synapses are inherently complex high-dimensional dynamical systems themselves~\cite{Fusi2005FusiSynapse,Kirkpatrick2017CatastrophicForgetting} as opposed to the simple, static storage units that are typically assumed in neural networks.
+This is supported by experimental evidence of synaptic {\it metaplasticity}~\cite{Kennedy2013BioSynapsePlasticity0, Koch2000SingleNeuronComp}, where the synaptic plasticity (e.g. the ``ease'' of updates) has been observed to vary depending on age and in a task-specific manner.
+Metaplasticity also plays a key role in neurobiological memory consolidation~\cite{McClelland1995yi, McClelland2013-fe}, where short-term information stored in ``volatile'', easy-to-update memory in the hippocampus is subsequently consolidated into long-term memory in the neocortex.